 Once you've looked at the value of your property and considered rates from multiple refinance lenders, it's time to examine the reasons to refinance and if it makes sense for you.

 - You plan on staying in the home for at least five more years.
 Living in your home longer lets you maximize the benefits of a lower interest rate.

 - You can score at least a full percentage rate lower than your current interest rate.

 - You can lower your monthly payment or save on total interest paid over the life of the loan.

 - You have a clean credit report and can qualify for lower rates.

 - You plan to leave your home in fewer than five years.

 - You have bad credit and spotty credit history.

 - You can't afford the closing costs and other fees.

 You need to make sure you're not spending more money than you'd save.
-This could be the case if you leave a property before recouping the loan costs in savings.
+You could spend more money than you save if you leave a property before recouping the loan costs in savings.